-Welcome to the Top 10 Best Adventure Motorcycle Boots of 2020 Guide!
-You’ll find info, features, pros, cons and links to the best adventure motorcycle boots on the market as well as links to more in-depth gear guides here.
+Welcome to the Top 10 Best Adventure Motorcycle Boots Guide!
+This guide is packed with info, features, pros, cons and links to the best adventure motorcycle boots on the market.
+You’ll also find a short and mid-height adventure boot guide here too as well as links to more in-depth gear guides.

 Adventure motorcycle boots are a hybrid (like everything else in the ‘adv’ genre) of off-road and touring gear.